jameshughes89/cs101/site/topics/objects/introduction.rst

     * Like how anything indented under an ``if`` is part of the ``if`` block

 * The docstring comment is a simple description of the class

-    * The example above is not particularly helpful, but we can add more detail later

 Let's Make a Simple Object/ADT